yukino-app/site/sub-sites/wiki/content/developers/contribution.md

 # Contribution

-Yukino follows certain guidelines to maintain code integrity and uniformity.
+Yukino Org follows certain guidelines to maintain code integrity and uniformity.
 It is _required_ to follow these guidelines in order for you to contribute.

 ## Before-hand

 -   I appreciate any contributions to any of the repository and every single feedback.
 And don't feel bad if your issue or pull request was closed. 🙂
 -   Always check if it the right repository before opening an issue or a pull request.
-You can check for the correct repository [here](./repos.md).
 -   Check if there is a similar issue or a pull request before committing.
 -   Refer similar or other issues or pull requests if it's your first time.